Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 In frame B the rod moves with a constant inclination angle Ψ relative to the x-axis and thus also relative to the slot

 In frame B any point on the rod to the right of its left end xr,l,B crosses the horizontal lines given by yB = h and yB = 0 later then the rod’s left edge.
-This means that observers in B, who measure positions on the rod at a given equal point in time, register a rod which not only is falling diagonally, but whose lengthy symmetry axis is also rotated against the xB-axis:
+This means that observers in B, who measure positions on the rod at a given equal point in time, register a rod which not only is moving diagonally towards the slot, but which is also rotated against the xB-axis:

 Frame B: The rod shows a constant inclination angle Ψ with a horizontal line through its left end point.